apache/openwhisk-runtime-go/docs/DEPLOY.md

 # Deployment options

-There are a few images provided: the `actionloop-base` and the `action-golang-v1.13`, `action-golang-v1.14`, `action-golang-v1.15` available.
-Each image accept different input in the deployment.
+There are a few images provided: the `actionloop-base` and the `action-golang-v1.13`, `action-golang-v1.15` and `action-golang-v1.16` are available.
+Each image accepts different input in the deployment.

 <a name="actionloop">